Classic English Breakfast

 Our rich, full-flavored Classic English Breakfast is smooth, straight-forward and produces a deep red cup.
 Excellent aroma with a slightly sweet taste and moderate complexity.

-From the heralded Venture tea garden in the Uva district, Sri Lanka, this classic full leaf tea is grown bio-dynamically and, of course, organically.
+From the heralded Venture tea garden in the Uva district, Sri Lanka, this classic full leaf tea is grown bio-dynamically.

 This classic cup is a great way to kick-start your morning